Particular/docs.particular.net/samples/routing/fair-distribution/sample.md

 ### Smart routing

 The calculated number of in-flight messages is then used to distribute messages in such a way that all instances of the downstream endpoint have roughly the same number of messages in their input queues.
-That way the load is adjusted to the capacity of the given instance (e.g. instances running on weaker machines process less messages).
-As a result no instance is getting overwhelmed and no instance is underutilized when work is available.
+That way the load is adjusted to the capacity of the given instance (e.g. instances running on weaker machines process fewer messages).
+As a result, no instance gets overwhelmed and no instance is underutilized when work is available.

-The bigger the `N` value (number of messages between every ACK), the bigger may be the difference between input queues lengths.
+Determining an optimal value for `N` (i.e. the number of messages between ACKs) may involve some trial and error.
+The bigger the `N` value, the bigger the difference between input queue lengths.
 On the other hand, lower `N` values cause more traffic as more ACKs are being sent upstream.

 snippet: GetLeastBusy

 ## Real-world deployment

-For the sake of simplicity, in this sample all the endpoints run on a single machine.
-In the real world it is usually best to run each instance on a separate virtual machine.
-In such a case the instance mapping file would contain `machine` attributes mapping instances to their machines' host names instead of `queue` attributes used to run more than one instance on a single box.
+For the sake of simplicity, all the endpoints in this sample run on a single machine.
+In real-world scenarios, it is usually best to run each instance on a separate virtual machine.
+In this case, the instance mapping file would contain `machine` attributes mapping instances to their machines' host names instead of `queue` attributes used to run more than one instance on a single box.